zqx1392/hello-world/README.md

 wtd
+- dot for "fun"
 - wolf and spice
 - clear chibi comp
-- find new inspiration in vn story
-- >Finish neko,mikite first
+- >Finish neko
-- >Than go on Rance9, a fated vn
+- >Than go on　Amayui,　and a fated vn

 jdrama